The Good Fight: America’s Ongoing Struggle for Justice

 To celebrate these stories and struggles, Smolan will engage some of the contributors to his book to share inspiring stories about how Americans have fought against injustice.
 Jonathan Greenblatt focuses on social justice issues as CEO and national director of the Anti-Defamation League.
 DeRay McKesson tackles civil rights issues on the streets and via social media.
-Tiffany Shlain uses art by way of filmmaking to bring attention to the issues of women’s rights.
+Andrea Dew Steele brings attention to women's rights.
 Ray Suarez, a longstanding journalist, tells the story of immigrants to emphasize their humanity and importance to our country.

 Please join us for a fascinating discussion of the power of civic activism, where America is today and what's at stake in the future.

 This program is generously supported by Levi Strauss & Co.